Line 1 (Sistema de Tren Eléctrico Urbano): Accidents and incidents

-In August 1989, a few days before the presidential inauguration of Line 1, an elderly woman was run over near the Santa Filomena station by a light rail unit that was doing route testing without passengers; After the accident, the driver abandoned the unit to flee on foot.

 On January 26, 2015, a collision between two trains was recorded when the driver of the vehicle T-06 was driving without due caution and care, since he had the distance and time to avoid the collision and did not brake in time.
 It was a mishap between trains caused by a communication error between the drivers and the dispatcher.

-In March 2015, another elderly woman was run over next to the Santa Filomena station.
-Despite the fact that a security film exempted the driver of the unit involved from responsibility, he did not stop driving after the mishap.
+In March 2015, an elderly woman was run over next to the Santa Filomena station.
+Security footage exempted the driver of the unit involved from any responsibility.

-On Friday, September 7, 2017, shortly after 11 in the morning, a truck collided with the perimeter fence of the northbound section of the railway between Patria and Isla Raza stations after the driver of the delivery truck lost control claiming brake failure.
+On Friday, September 7, 2017, shortly after 11 in the morning, a truck collided with the perimeter fence of the northbound section of the railway between Patria and Isla Raza stations after the driver of the delivery truck lost control, claiming brake failure.

 On Thursday, September 9, 2021, at the Refugio station around 10:00 in the morning, a blind man fell onto the tracks due to carelessness.
-The people waiting for the train tried to help him, however, when they rescued his body they realized that the man was already dead.
+The people waiting for the train tried to help him, but discovered he had died when they took him off the tracks.